 CRACK OR CRACK UP

-Let’s face it, work can be nuts.
+Let’s face it, the work environment can be totally nuts.
 Sometimes stress caused by change, difficult situations and difficult people make you want to slap somebody in the face or walk out the door for good, or both.
 And all the while you’re expected to get ‘er done.
 So what is the answer to handling stress, managing change, getting your reports in on time and not reverting to minor office altercations?
 For starters, the answer is humor.

 Humor is a serious tool that has a funny impact.
 When people engage their sense of humor, they become better communicators, better problem solvers, better decision makers and better with conflict resolution.
 They are also more creative, more productive, more fun to be around, less stressed, healthier, fresher, and more open to new ideas.